Best Of15 min read

 Pros:

-- Unmatched flexibility — scale cloud resources without migrating everything
+• Unmatched flexibility — scale cloud resources without a complete migration

-- ThunderStack performance is genuinely impressive for the price
+• ThunderStack performance is impressively solid for the price

 Cons:

-- Not beginner-friendly — expect a real learning curve (set aside at least a few hours)
+• Not for beginners — expect a real learning curve (budget at least 30 minutes)

-- No email hosting included — you'll need a third-party solution
+• No email hosting included — use a third-party provider

 Enterprise Picks